-Dartmouth's Power Management Integration Center (PMIC) is part of the National Science Foundation (NSF) Industry University Collaborative Research Center Program (IUCRC), and aims to connect academic researchers with industry members to address a range of challenges facing next-generation power electronic circuits, systems, and components.
+Dartmouth's Power Management Integration Center (PMIC) is part of the National Science Foundation (NSF) Industry University Collaborative Research Center Program (IUCRC) that aims to connect academic researchers with industry members.

 An overview webinar recorded in February 2020 by UIDP is now available here.